History of Mohun Bagan Super Giant: Struggles in the new decade followed by significant success (2010–2020)

 Mohun Bagan started the 2014–15 season with Subhash Bhowmick on the bench.
 However, after finishing as runners in CFL and Bhowmick's lack of mandatory AFC Pro license saw Sanjoy Sen taking over the reins before Federation Cup.
 Mohun Bagan's Cup campaign did not go well as they crashed out of the tournament after a 4–1 loss against Salgaocar.
 With the likes of Katsumi Yusa, Sony Nordé and Balwant Singh often making the headlines, Mohun Bagan made into the final league match away against the title contender Bengaluru with just a point advantage, that ended in a draw, thereby winning their first major trophy in five seasons and the first league title in eleven years.
 Mohun Bagan had reached their quasquicentennial year of existence in 2014, therefore club organized a huge rally in North Kolkata chiefly to celebrate the anniversary on 1 June 2015.
 The celebration was capped off with their league victory achieved the previous month.
 The victory parade saw around 200,000 supporters, by some estimates, lined up along the streets, with prominent former club associates like P.K.
 Banerjee, Manas Bhattacharya, Bidesh Bose, Compton Dutta, Shibaji Banerjee, and Satyajit Chatterjee involved with the celebrations.
 FIFA president Sepp Blatter also congratulated Mohun Bagan in a special letter.
 At the continental stage, Mohun Bagan became the first Indian club to win a match in AFC Champions League and qualify for the second preliminary round of ACL qualifying play-offs, when they defeated Singaporen club Tampines Rovers by 3–1.
-Mohun Bagan also recorded the biggest margin of victory by an Indian club in an AFC Cup away match when they defeated Hongkongese club South China by 4–0.
+Mohun Bagan also recorded the biggest margin of victory by an Indian club in an AFC Cup away match when they defeated Hong Kong club South China by 4–0.
 In that edition, the team also reached the round of 16 but got eliminated by Tampines Rovers.

 Mohun Bagan's 2–1 Kolkata Derby victory, held on 19 January 2020.